Ultimate Guide to Bluffing in Poker – How to Bluff

 Trying to bluff from an early or middle position is not recommended because of the many players yet to act behind you.
-The best positions for bluffing are late: either the cutoff, button or small blind.
+The best positions for bluffing are late, such as the hijack, cutoff, or button.
 If the action folds to you in one of these spots pre-flop, it may a good time to try to put some pressure on the rest of the players yet to act with a raise.

 - Raising from the blinds